Bring your own bot

 Each profile is one bot you create via @BotFather.
 Postproxy never asks for your personal Telegram credentials.

-Publish to Telegram channels via your own bot.
-Postproxy handles the BotFather flow, channel discovery, and media groups for you.
+Publish to Telegram channels via your own bot — and handle two-way direct messages from the same integration.
+Postproxy manages the BotFather flow, channel discovery, and media groups for you.

-Connect a bot once and broadcast to every channel it administers.
+Connect a bot once to broadcast to channels and reply to DMs.

 Free plan · No credit card · Live in under 5 minutes